manybothans/Meteor-MongoDB-S3-Backup/README.md

 ###On The Server

 Add your MongoDB and Amazon credentials to the package.
 Do this in server-only code (not just an 'isServer' block) to keep your key secret.
 If you do not provide MongoDB information, the package will use information from the `MONGO_URL` environment variable.

-*Note*: This package will likely not work with mongo data from apps hosted on meteor.com.

 ``` javascript
 Meteor.startup(function() {